jreisinger/docs/notes/Φιλοσοφία/five-proofs/aristotelian-proof.md

 # Universality of this conclusion

 * what is true of the coffee is true of any material thing as well
-* the undeniable reality of change entails the existence of God
+* the undeniable reality of change entails the existence of Unmoved Mover

 ---